cds-snc/rcmp-report-a-cybercrime-alpha-documentation/_pages/en/prototypes.md

 ### Outcomes
 Testing the concept with seniors and newcomers to Canada, we learned about:
- * Making the purpose and value of the service clear and having stronger calls to action
+ * Making the purpose and value of the service clear and having a stronger call to action
  * Being explicit about which government or law enforcement entity is receiving the report
- * Revealing how victims expect to share their experiences
  * Using language that resonnates with victims
-   * Precise, direct instructions were more effective than conversational questions
+   * Precise, direct instructions
-   * "Scams" were easier to recognize than "cybercrimes"
+   * "Scams" rather than "cybercrimes"
-   * "Sharing" had barriers associated with it, while "reporting" created an expectation for investigation or follow-up
+   * "Reporting" rather than "sharing"

  ---